RyanDyals/MIST-4610---Group-Project-2/README.md

 **Description of Data Set**
 This data set was obtained from the United States Department of Transportation or DOT.
 The title of this data set is 2021 Fatal Motor Vehicle Accidents.
-This data set contains over 39,000 instances of fatal accidents in 2021 in every state, recording the following information: geospatial data(state and coordinates), number of fatalities, weather conditions, type of roads, cause of accident, damage done, date, time, and hospital arrival information.
+This data set contains over 39,000 instances of fatal accidents in 2021 in every state, recording the following information: geospatial data(state and coordinates), number of fatalities, lighting conditions, weather conditions, type of roads, cause of accident, damage done, date, time, and hospital arrival information.

 **Question 1**